RevealBI-JavaBuilder/Java-Server/README.md

    - Logs errors when `.rdash` files are missing or malformed JSON is encountered.

 4. **Extensibility**:
-   - Easily extendable to handle additional visualization settings or customization.
+   - Easily extendable to handle additional visualization settings, dashboard metadata, or customization.

 5. **RESTful Design**:
    - Simplifies integration with frontend or other services by providing structured JSON data.